AstroJacobLi/astrojacobli.github.io/_posts/2018-12-18-Statistics-and-Python.md

 3. About the `pickle` issue, the general description of “pickleable” objects can be found here: https://docs.python.org/3/library/pickle.html#pickle-picklable  Although in real application, this can get tricky.
 4. About the time spent on each realization of the likelihood, if you think there might be room for improvement, I always use `cProfile` to profile the time spent on each functional call.
 It is very easy to use.

-### `corner`: A package of drawing corner diagrams of MCMC and 2d histogram.
-You can find everything about `corner` on https://corner.readthedocs.io/en/latest/.
-It's very easy to use and has many options.
-Good tool!
-You can find some examples in the `SN cosmology.ipynb`.
 ***

 - [Ford 2005](http://adsabs.harvard.edu/abs/2005AJ....129.1706F)